gentlee/react-redux-cache/README.md

   const {httpError, response} = ...
   return {
     result: {
-      httpError,            // Error is a part of the result, containing e.g. map of not valid fields and threir error messages
+      httpError,            // Error is a part of the result, containing e.g. map of not valid fields and threir error messages.
-      bank: response?.bank  // Bank still can be returned from the backend with error e.g. when only some of fields were udpated
+      bank: response?.bank  // Bank still can be returned from the backend with error e.g. when only some of fields were udpated.
     }
   }
 }) satisfies Mutation<Partial<Bank>>